daxthenuke/torben-frontend/README.md

 2. Navigate to the root / directory and run npm install to install our local dependencies.

 ## Documentation
-The documentation for the Soft UI Design System is hosted at our [website](https://www.creative-tim.com/learning-lab/bootstrap/overview/soft-ui-design-system?ref=readme-suds).
+The documentation for the Best Joga Team is hosted at our [website](https://www.creative-tim.com/learning-lab/bootstrap/overview/soft-ui-design-system?ref=readme-suds).

 ### What's included